nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 4a.
-TutorAid detects a wrongly formatted command to edit the timing of an ad-hoc class (e.g. missing fields in the component, typos in the command)
+TutorAid detects an error in the command to edit the timing of an ad-hoc class.

     * 4a1.
-TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
+TutorAid displays an error message and requests the tutor to re-enter the command.

     * 4a2.
-Tutor re-enters the command with a revised format.
+Tutor re-enters the command.

       Steps 4a1-4a2 are repeated until the command entered is correct.

       Use case resumes from step 5.

 * 4b.
-TutorAid detects an invalid class index number (e.g. a negative index number, a non-integer index number, a non-existent index number)
+TutorAid detects a clash with another existing class (e.g. overlapping timings on the same date)

     * 4b1.
-TutorAid displays an error message highlighting the invalid class index number and requests the tutor to re-enter the command.
+TutorAid displays an error message highlighting the clash in classes and requests the tutor to key a different day and/or a pair of timings.

     * 4b2.
-Tutor re-enters the command with another class index number.
+Tutor re-enters the command with a different day and/or different pair of timings.

       Steps 4b1-4b2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4c.
-TutorAid detects an invalid date (e.g. a wrongly formatted date, non-existent date, day is less than 1 and more than 31, month is less than 1 and more than 12, year is less than the current year)

-    * 4c1.
-TutorAid displays an error message highlighting the invalid input for the date and requests the tutor to re-enter the command.

-    * 4c2.
-Tutor re-enters the command with another date.

-      Steps 4c1-4c2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4d.
-TutorAid detects an invalid start/end timings (e.g. wrongly formatted timing, hours stated is less than 0 or more than 23, minutes stated is less than 0 or more than 59)

-    * 4d1.
-TutorAid displays an error message highlighting the invalid timings and requests the tutor to re-enter the command.

-    * 4d2.
-Tutor re-enters the command with another pair of timings.

-      Steps 4d1-4d2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4e.
-TutorAid detects a clash with another existing class (e.g. overlapping timings on the same date)

-    * 4e1.
-TutorAid displays an error message highlighting the clash in classes and requests the tutor to key a different day and/or a pair of timings.

-    * 4e2.
-Tutor re-enters the command with a different day and/or different pair of timings.

-      Steps 4e1-4e2 are repeated until the command entered is correct.

       Use case resumes from step 5.